Motor City Pride

 Motor City Pride is an annual LGBT pride street festival, held in Hart Plaza in Detroit, Michigan the second Saturday and Sunday of June.
 Previously held in Ferndale, Michigan, the festival moved to Detroit in 2011.
 It is the largest LGBT event held in Michigan.

-Craig Covey, then director of Michigan Organization for Human Rights, is credited with organizing Detroit's first Gay and Lesbian pride march in 1985.
+"Motor City Pride traces its roots back to June 1972 when the first march was held downtown Detroit to protest the homophobic laws and to work for recognition for LGBT Rights and Equality."
+In the mid-1980's Craig Covey, then director of Michigan Organization for Human Rights, is credited with organizing Detroit's first Gay and Lesbian pride festival in 1985.
 The Detroit Area Gay & Lesbian Council organized PrideFest from 1982 to 1992.
 In 1993, PrideFest became its own organization known as South East Michigan Pride and held at the Oakland Community College in Royal Oak, MI with Michael Lary as the event director.
 In 2001, PrideFest was moved to downtown Ferndale under the new direction of the Triangle Foundation.
 In 2003, the name changed to MotorCity Pride.
 In 2011, Motor City Pride was moved to downtown Detroit.

 No event is planned in 2020 as the COVID-19 pandemic was to blame; the 49th was deferred to June 2021.